netinvent/grafana_webhook_gammu_smsd/README.md

 # Grafana webhook to gammu smsd server

-This (quick and dirty) tool allows to reveive grafana alerts in webhook format, and transfer it's content to an SMS gateway.
+This (quick and dirty) tool allows to receive grafana alerts in webhook format, and transfer it's content to an SMS gateway.
 In our case, the SMS gateway will be `gammu-smsd` but any command line driven SMS gateway can be configured.

 ## Setup